Menu Search

 Ranking MF DOOM's Albums

-Mm..Food was released back in 2004, about six months after Madvillainy, and it’s an album that should be in every Hip Hop head’s collection.
+Mm..Food was released back in 2004, about six months after Madvillainy, and it’s another album that should be in every Hip Hop head’s collection.
 The album features DOOM’s signature off-kilter flow and witty wordplay, backed by some of the most unique and creative production you’ll ever hear.
 The album’s themes revolve around food and the relationship between the mind and the body, with DOOM using food as a metaphor for life and the world around us.

 A standout track on the album is “Rapp Snitch Knishes.”
 The track features DOOM teaming up with Mr. Fantastik to deliver a cautionary tale about the dangers of snitching in the rap game.
 The track is a perfect example of DOOM’s ability to tell a story and deliver a message while still keeping things entertaining.